redpesk-core/afb-app-manager/docs/afm-daemons.md

 --------

-This document describes application framework daemons FCF (Fully Conform to Specification) implementation is still under development.
+This document describes application framework daemons FCS (Fully Conform to Specification) implementation is still under development.
 It may happen that current implementation somehow diverges with specifications.

 Introduction